-(i) In recognition of departmental, administrative and other duties, a faculty employee who at the signing of this Collective Agreement, or who during its term, is a chairperson of a department shall receive a credit equivalent to one (1) additional year of service towards a sabbatical entitlement for each complete two (2) years of service as chairperson, or two additional years of credit for each complete three (3) years of service as chairperson.
+- (i) In recognition of departmental, administrative and other duties, a faculty employee who at the signing of this Collective Agreement, or who during its term, is a chairperson of a department shall receive a credit equivalent to one (1) additional year of service towards a sabbatical entitlement for each complete two (2) years of service as chairperson, or two additional years of credit for each complete three (3) years of service as chairperson.
+The provisions of Article 25 apply to directors of Centres and Institutes, other than Joint Ottawa-Carleton Institutes, where such directors are members of the bargaining unit. - (ii) A chairperson is expected to take a sabbatical when eligible or upon conclusion of his/her term of office, whichever occurs later.
+Such sabbatical shall be subject to the provisions of Article 21, except as provided in (iii) below. - (iii) If upon conclusion of the employee's term as chairperson s/he has more than six (6) years of credited service towards a sabbatical, the extra year(s) of service earned as a chair in accordance with paragraph (i) above may be used as follows: - (1) up to three (3) years of service may be used, notwithstanding Article 21.3(b), to increase the sabbatical stipend by 5% for each such year of service, to a maximum of 95%, of nominal salary; - (2) if the employee takes a combined sabbatical and study leave in accordance with Article 21.5, the increase in sabbatical/study leave stipend shall be 2 1/2% of nominal salary for each year of additional credited service, to a maximum of 72 1/2% of nominal salary; - (3) one (1) year of service may be carried over, notwithstanding Article 21.4(e), towards the employee's next sabbatical following the sabbatical taken pursuant to Article 25.1(b)(ii).

-- (ii) A chairperson is expected to take a sabbatical when eligible or upon conclusion of his/her term of office, whichever occurs later.
-Such sabbatical shall be subject to the provisions of Article 21, except as provided in (iii), (iv) and (v) below. - (iii) If upon conclusion of the employee's term as chairperson s/he has more than six (6) years of credited service towards a sabbatical, the extra year(s) of service earned as a chair in accordance with paragraph (i) above may be used as follows: - up to three (3) years of service may be used, notwithstanding Article 21.3(b), to increase the sabbatical stipend by 5% for each such year of service, to a maximum of 95%, of nominal salary; - (2) if the employee takes a combined sabbatical and study leave in accordance with Article 21.5, the increase in sabbatical/study leave stipend shall be 2 1/2% of nominal salary for each year of additional credited service, to a maximum of 72 1/2% of nominal salary; - one (1) year of service may be carried over, notwithstanding Article 21.4(e), towards the employee's next sabbatical following the sabbatical taken pursuant to Article 25.1(b)(ii).
+(i) Effective July 1, 2001, a chairperson (or equivalent) during his/her term of office shall receive in addition to his/her annual salary, an annual stipend related to the number of employees, and technical and administrative support staff in his/her department (or equivalent) as set out below:

-- (i) A chairperson (or equivalent) during his/her term of office shall receive in addition to his/her annual salary, an annual stipend related to the number of employees, and technical and administrative support staff in his/her department (or equivalent) as set out below: - 1 9 employees\$2,600.00
+1-9 employees \$3,120.00

-1.0 19 employees 2,900.00
+10-19 employees \$3,480.00

-20 - 29 employees 3,200.00
+20-29 employees \$3,840.00

-30 39 employees 3,500.00
+30-39 employees \$4,200.00

-40 or more employees 3,800.00
+40 or more emplo oyees \$4,560.00